factoryofthesun/TFT-Reroll-Calculator/README.md

 Published [here](https://harvestgolem.shinyapps.io/TFT-Reroll-Calculator/).

-Last updated for patch: 11.3
+Last updated for Set 8 PBE

 A generalized calculator that computes the probability of hitting a certain # of units under any given game state in TFT.
 The following functionalities have been implemented: